Investors > Investing in Hexicon

 As we unlock these new markets, the early-stage development allows for high ROI (return of investment).
 This becomes a reality due to a large developer-premium reached by utilising our longstanding technical and project development experience combined with our network of local partners who are experts in the domestic market environment.

-• Hexicon's patented technology, which combines a dual-turbine design with a floating platform, allows for the installation of two turbines on a single foundation.
-This innovative approach results in up to 45% more energy production per water area.
+Hexicon's patented technology, which combines a dual-turbine design with a floating platform, allows for the installation of two turbines on a single foundation.
+This innovative approach results in more energy production per water area.
 The platform's automatic weathervane capability ensures optimal alignment with the wind, maximising energy generation.
 Additionally, Hexicon utilises commercially available turbines, eliminating the need for customisation and reducing costs.

 Visit TwinHub's website for more information on the project.